On the Instability of Fractional Reserve Banking: Money and Unsecured Credit

 Consider the dynamics of equilibria where money and credit coexist.
 I claim the main results from Section \ref{sec:results} - lowering the reserve requirement can induce endogenous cycles - still hold even after unsecured credit is introduced.
-For compact notation, let $\iota\equiv\max\{i,r\}$ and $a_j\equiv z_j+\bar{b}_j$.
-The following proposition establishes the conditions for two-period cycles, three-period cycles, and chaotic dynamics.
+It is clear that the standard treatment $f'(z_s)<-1$ from \cite{azariadisintertemporal} cannot be used here because now the equilibrium consists of a system of equations.
+Instead, I apply the approach used in Proposition \ref{prop:2cycle} and \ref{prop:3cycle}.
+For compact notation, let $\iota\equiv\max\{i,\rho\}$ and $w_j\equiv z_j+\bar{b}_j$.
+The following proposition establishes the conditions for a two-period cycle, a three-period cycle, and chaotic dynamics.

-\begin{proposition}[\textbf{Monetary Cycles with Unsecured Credit}] There exists a two-period cycle of money and credit with $a_1<q^*<a_2$ if $\chi\in(0,\chi_c)$, where
+\begin{proposition}[\textbf{Monetary Cycles with Unsecured Credit}] There exists a two-period cycle of money and credit with $w_1<q^*<w_2$ if $\chi\in(0,\bar\chi_c)$, where

-There exists a three-period cycle of money and credit with $a_1<q^*<a_2<a_3$, if $\chi\in(0,\hat{\chi}_c)$, where
+There exists a three-period cycle of money and credit with $w_1<q^*<w_2<w_3$, if $\chi\in(0,\hat{\chi}_c)$, where

 \end{proposition} \begin{proof} See Appendix \ref{sec:proof}. \end{proof}